 How to make your skin look younger*

 Smoking has long been known to be one of the leading causes of premature skin aging.
 After quitting, long-term smokers can start to see the reversal of certain aging effects within roughly nine months.
+You might be thinking now though that stopping smoking completely is really hard.
+But that’s why there are loads of options out there to help you stop smoking.
+You could take a look at using something like nicotine gum or patches, or why not consider vaping instead.
+It is easier to try vaping instead of going cold turkey, if this is something that interests you then why not check out something like slickvapes mods and tanks to give you a better idea of what is on offer.
 This is far from the only way to turn back the clock on your skin!
 Even if you’ve always been a non-smoker, you can do a great deal to improve the youthful appearance of your skin by making certain dietary improvements, purging certain toxins, and avoiding certain chemicals.
+You could also consider using oils for the skin for both external and internal beauty benefits, we recommend using CBD oil and you can find here.
 The skin’s innate youth, health, and elasticity can be safeguarded with a host of different natural products, nutrients, and phytocompounds.
 Want to learn more?
 Keep on reading!
 First, though, let’s return to the consideration of what a good idea it is to give up smoking:

 A recent (2010) edition of the scholarly journal Skinmed contained a study called “Quitting Smoking Rejuvenates the Skin.”
 This study presented some encouraging results gathered from a pilot research project on smoking cessation conducted in Milan, Italy.
 Scientists studied the skin of 64 female smokers who quit smoking and tracked the changes they experienced over the course of nine months.
 Scientists who studied the subjects and contributed to the research include nutritionists, dermatologists, and psychologists.
 The obvious replacement for this is to use electronic cigarettes with eliquid.